hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 1. One node plugin on every worker node
 2. One controller pod across the cluster, and
-3. One csp pod across the cluster.
+3. One csp pod across the cluster

 Confirm it, by

-- Check for worker nodes.
+* Check for worker nodes
 ```
 [root@cssosbe01-196119 ~]# kubectl get nodes -o wide
 NAME               STATUS   ROLES    AGE   VERSION   INTERNAL-IP      EXTERNAL-IP   OS-IMAGE                KERNEL-VERSION          CONTAINER-RUNTIME